Knowledge Hub

 Our article on managing internal investigations is a good starting point for employers faced with a sexual harassment complaint.
 We also recommend seeking legal advice from one of our employment law solicitors because of the higher risks to your business that can arise in sexual harassment cases and the nuanced approach needed in this context.

 If an investigation finds evidence of sexual harassment, you will need to consider the disciplinary consequences for the perpetrator.
 For the victim, you will likely need to take steps to safeguard their wellbeing and ensure they are not at risk of retaliation.
-You will also need to consider the steps you can take to prevent sexual harassment happening again.
+You will also need to consider the steps you can take to prevent sexual harassment from happening again.
 This could include changes at a policy and company culture level, for example through more visible preventative measures (eg regularly updated training and reporting lines).

-We will be closely monitoring updates around the new mandatory duty to prevent sexual harassment.
+We will be closely monitoring further updates around the new mandatory duty to prevent sexual harassment.
 You can stay tuned by attending our webinars and subscribing to our newsletter as we will be sharing further details as they become clear.
-Our employment law solicitors have extensive experience supporting employers with sexual harassment complaints and are also on hand to support you with any measures you need to put in place to comply with the new duty.

 About our expert